FAIRmat-NFDI/AreaC-Tutorial-CECAM-2023/docs/part1.md

 Feel free to incorporate other filters as well.
 Just try to keep everything in a single view.
-The more you have to scroll to access the entire dashboard, the more it loses its advantages.
+The more you have to scroll to access the entire dashboard, the more it starts losing its edge.
 Overall, a **dashboard** should just provide a **quick summary**, for more specific filters there are always the side menu and search bar.

 ??? tip